tongtz/MarvelQuestionAnsering/README.md

 ## 3. Code and Paper References

-* A part of the code has been based on the publicly available code of 🤗 HuggingFace Transformers library and their corresponding research project on DistilBERT (code).
+* A part of the code has been based on the publicly available code of [🤗 HuggingFace Transformers library](https://huggingface.co/models?library=transformers) and their corresponding research project on [DistilBERT](https://huggingface.co/distilbert-base-uncased).